solana-labs/solana/book/src/slashing.md

 #### Other proofs

-Some proofs of byzantine behavior require more data.
+Some proofs of Byzantine behavior require more data.
 1. conflicting transmission: 2 blobs or 2 shreds that are signed by a validator as leader that have the same slot and index, but differing signatures.
 The proof comprises `S(slot, index, hash(data)) + slot, index, hash(data)` for each of the conflicting blobs.
 2. ..